 Technical Analysis

-CVE-2025-9260 is a medium-severity vulnerability affecting the WordPress plugin "Fluent Forms – Customizable Contact Forms, Survey, Quiz, & Conversational Form Builder" developed by techjewel.
-The vulnerability arises from unsafe deserialization of untrusted data (CWE-502) in the plugin's parseUserProperties function.
-Specifically, versions from 5.1.16 up to 6.1.1 allow authenticated users with Subscriber-level privileges or higher to inject malicious PHP objects via crafted input.
-This PHP Object Injection can be leveraged to read arbitrary files on the server through a Property Oriented Programming (POP) chain.
-Furthermore, if the server configuration has allow_url_include enabled—a risky setting that allows including remote files—this vulnerability can escalate to remote code execution (RCE).
-The vendor attempted a patch in version 6.1.0, but it introduced a fatal error due to a missing class import, making version 6.1.2 the first fully patched and stable release.
-The CVSS v3.1 base score is 6.5, reflecting a medium severity with network attack vector, low attack complexity, requiring privileges but no user interaction, and impacting confidentiality but not integrity or availability.
-No known exploits are currently reported in the wild.
-This vulnerability is significant because it allows relatively low-privileged authenticated users to potentially access sensitive files or execute code remotely under certain configurations, which could compromise the hosting WordPress environment and underlying server.
+CVE-2025-9260 is a medium-severity vulnerability affecting the WordPress plugin 'Fluent Forms – Customizable Contact Forms, Survey, Quiz, & Conversational Form Builder' developed by techjewel.
+The vulnerability arises from unsafe deserialization of untrusted data in the plugin's parseUserProperties function, specifically in versions from 5.1.16 up to 6.1.1.
+This flaw enables authenticated attackers with at least Subscriber-level privileges to perform PHP Object Injection (POI).
+By injecting crafted serialized PHP objects, attackers can exploit a Property Oriented Programming (POP) chain to read arbitrary files on the server.
+Furthermore, if the server configuration has allow_url_include enabled—a risky setting that allows PHP to include remote files—attackers can escalate this to remote code execution (RCE), potentially taking full control of the affected web server.
+The vendor attempted to patch the issue in version 6.1.0, but the fix introduced a fatal error due to a missing class import, making version 6.1.2 the first fully patched and stable release.
+The vulnerability has a CVSS v3.1 base score of 6.5, reflecting a medium severity level, with network attack vector, low attack complexity, and requiring low privileges but no user interaction.
+No known exploits are reported in the wild yet, but the impact potential is significant given the possibility of file disclosure and remote code execution under certain configurations.

 Potential Impact